KevinRohn/rosebikes-stock-availability/README.md

 ## ⚙️ **Usage**

+The `rosebikes-stock-availability` checker tool needs to be configured.

 **_1. Define the desired bikes_**

-Add the bikes you want to observate to the `bike_types.json` file.
+Add the bikes you want to observe to the `bike_types.json` file.
-Use following format:

 ```
     {